rxcle/rxindi-support/help.md

 The actual order of Component definitions in the document structure does not matter; You can reference a Component which is defined much later in the document.

-Components must have a unique name which is case sensitive.
+Components must have a unique name which is case-sensitive.
 Standard statement escape rules apply to Component names as well.
 For instance, if you want a Component name to literally contain `;` you must write it as `\;`.

 After a document has been successfully processed, the Component definitions will be _removed_ from the document.